MrPrimate/pathmuncher/README.md

 ## Known Issues

-- The checkboxes don't do anything, this will just completely replace everything on the character.
 - Pathbuilder JSON does not contain spell data at the moment.
 - Pathbuilder JSON does not contain any details about containers.
 - Pathbuilder JSON does not export the tradition of focus spells.
 These are set to `divine` by default.